-Project No. 15 Status: Ongoing Party or relevant jurisdiction out Research, Hradastadir 1, S - 270 Mosfellsbaer, Iceland Title of project Distribution and behavioural ecology of salmon at sea Objective of research project To investigate salmon during migration, from home to spawn - spatial distrib - diurnal depth - salmon growt - by-catch of sa the temporal and spatial distribution of DST-tagged their migrations in the North Atlantic.
-The whole in their home estuary to the feeding grounds and back will be mapped, giving information on: ution of salmon and temperature pattern/preferences distribution of salmon in relation to environmental parameters almon in pelagic fisheries.
-Brief description of research project th the main taggings during 2005-2009.
-Small-scale prewere carried out in 2003 and 2004.
-Salmon smolts prior to sea mi corresponding DSTs in the s DSTs are relea ranching statio and recovered kelts are tagged internally with DSTs, gration, in order to measure fish depth (pressure) and the temperature.
+Project No. 15 Status: Ongoing Party or relevant jurisdiction Iceland Salmon and Tr out Research, Hradastadir 1, P.O.Box 280, I S - 270 Mosfellsbaer, Iceland Title of project Distribution and behavioural ecology of salmon at sea Objective of research project Brief description of research To investigate the temporal and spatial distribution of DST-tagged salmon during their migrations in the North Atlantic.
+The whole migration, from their home estuary to the feeding grounds and back home to spawn, will be mapped, giving information on: - spatial distribution of salmon and temperature pattern/preferences - diurnal depth distribution of salmon - salmon growth in relation to environmental parameters - by-catch of salmon in pelagic fisheries. project th the main taggings during 2005-2009.
+Small-scale prewere carried out in 2003 and 2004. prior to sea mi corresponding DSTs in the s DSTs are relea- ranching statio s and recovered kelts are tagged internally with DSTs, gration, in order to measure fish depth (pressure) and the temperature.
 Large smolts are tagged internally with pring prior to their sea migration.
-Smolts tagged with used at 2 release sites above trap facilities (in a salmon n and in a river) in order to allow every salmon returning be checked for tags. depth preference it enables geognous based on surfation measurer sources.
-The insight into the enables determination of migration patterns including ce in relation to time and environmental conditions.
-Also graphic distribution of salmon in the sea to be estimated, ace temperature data from DSTs and temperature data ments of sea surface temperature by satellite and other DST data from migrating salmon also gives a valuable relationship between salmon growth and corresponding ratures during the marine phase. scale pre-phase dummy and ac smolts annually a total of 160 smolts were tagged with DSTs.
-A smaller smolt tagging of 39 smolts was carried out in 2003 with etive DSTs.
-The scheduled plan was thereafter to tag by with DSTs during 2006-2009 but funding progress has at in 2006 - 2008 but instead funding has enabled tagging with DSTs. from that phase with the same sup to 2009 and reporting will be ed annually with DSTs in order to obtain information e of the salmon's life-cycle.
+Smolts tagged with ased at 2 release sites above trap facilities (in a salmon n and in a river) in order to allow every salmon returning be checked for tags. depth preference it enables geognous based on surfa- from measurer sources.
+The insight into the enables determination of migration patterns including the in relation to time and environmental conditions.
+Also graphic distribution of salmon in the sea to be estimated, and temperature data from DSTs and temperature data ments of sea surface temperature by satellite and other DST data from migrating salmon also gives a valuable to relationship between salmon growth and corresponding tratures during the marine phase. scale pre-phase dummy and a smolts annuall a total of 160 smolts were tagged with DSTs.
+A smaller smolt tagging of 39 smolts was carried out in 2003 with extive DSTs.
+The scheduled plan was thereafter to taggy with DSTs during 2006-2009 but funding progress has at in 2006 - 2008 but instead funding has enabled tagging s with DSTs. from that phase with the same sup to 2009 and reporting will be ed annually with DSTs in order to obtain information e of the salmon's life-cycle.
 The study will be continued setup for tagging and recaptures during the tagging period during final recaptures during 2010-2011.
 Analyses and be carried out concurrently.
-Dates during which research od is 2005-2011, with the main taggings during spring in will take place 5-2009, but small-scale pre-phase taggings were carried arly summer 2003 and 2004.
-Area in which research will Release sites (in Iceland): River Tungufljot and River Hafnara Salmon take place (recovered kel- later depending tion (smolts) and River Botnsa and River Skoga ts).
+Dates during which research will take place the period 200 od is 2005-2011, with the main taggings during spring in 5-2009, but small-scale pre-phase taggings were carried arly summer 2003 and 2004.
+Area in which research will take place Release sites (Ranching Sta (recovered kel later depending in Iceland): River Tungufljot and River Hafnara Salmon tion (smolts) and River Botnsa and River Skoga ts).
 Additional tagging/release sites might be included g on available funds.
 Study area: the North Atlantic.
-Estimated number and weight All fish will be tagged and released. of salmon to be retained
+Estimated number and weight of salmon to be retained All fish will be tagged and released.